 The "Writing Sample"

 Applicants to the program should demonstrate significant professional skill by submitting in manuscript form one of the following: 10-15 pages of poetry, a maximum of 25 pages of fiction or nonfiction, or the first act or a maximum of 25 pages of a screenplay or play.

 For general information on application fees, deadlines, supplementary documentation and to access the online application please visit http://graduate.ucr.edu/domestic.html

 Requirements for Master of Fine Arts (MFA) in Creative Writing & Writing for the Performing Arts

-In the areas of playwriting and screenwriting, the final written project is a full-length play of two or three acts (90-120 pages) or screenplay or teleplay (approximately 120 pages).
-In the areas of poetry, fiction, and nonfiction, the final written project is a poetry collection, novel, short story collection, or essay collection.
+Thesis project: In dramatic writing, the thesis project is a full-length play of two or three acts, or a screenplay or teleplay.
+In the areas of poetry, fiction, and nonfiction, the thesis is a poetry collection, novel, short story collection, novella, memoir, essay collection or other book-length non-fiction project.
 Each student is paired with one or two faculty members who serve as the thesis advisor(s).
 Two faculty readers, in addition to the advisor(s), evaluate the thesis work.